sjdv1982/bayesian_inference_fm/README.md

 - code-ORIGINAL: the original ActivePaper code (calclets and modules)

 Note that this repo contains a tag "initial" where code-ORIGINAL/ was copied to code/ .
 Note that all subsequent commits modify this code in order to port it to Seamless.
 Therefore, you can always do `git diff initial [files]` in order to see the code modification.

+## Initial population of the Seamless database

+This requires Seamless to be installed in the default manner, with the `seamless` conda environment activated (`conda activate seamless`)

+Run `seamless-populate-db.sh` .
+This will destroy the current Seamless database dir (if any), create a new one, and populate it with the contents of `data/`.
+Hard links are used, so no extra disk space will be used.